PARKSIDE LEADERSHIP

 Erin Kerr

-Erin (MAT) is a Charleston native and lover of all things artistic and holds three degrees, while currently pursuing a Masters of Mission at the University of Dubuque Theological Seminary.
+Erin (ThM, MAT) is a Charleston native and lover of all things artistic and holds three degrees, including a Masters of Mission and Ministry at the University of Dubuque Theological Seminary.
 She has spent the past two decades using her music gifts to serve in various churches across the Lowcountry.
 In 2021, Erin was asked to lead campus ministry for the Charleston Atlantic Presbytery at the College of Charleston (Empowher) and Citadel Military College (Presbyterian Journey).
 When Erin is not composing, gigging at local shows, or leading coffee shop bible studies, she is proudly raising two beautiful and spirited daughters, Abigail and Arland.
 She’s married to the best man she knows and who also happens to be the love of her life, Colin.
 She can be reached here.

 Rev. Layton Williams Berkes